 - Improved operational throughput, helping organizations reduce delays and avoid unnecessary bed days

-- Better patient experience, driven by real-time visibility and coordinated services beyond hospital walls
+- Enhanced patient experience, driven by real-time visibility and coordinated services beyond hospital walls

-- Re-admission reductions, scheduled home visits post-discharge, and at-home care visibility
+- Lowered re-admissions, supported by scheduled post-discharge home visits and improved at-home care visibility

-These outcomes reinforce a simple truth: when logistics works, care works better.
+These outcomes reinforce a simple truth: better logistics lead to better care.

 Re-Imagining Where Scheduling and Coordination Happen

-One of the most important milestones of 2025 was the launch of VectorCare’s embedded SMART on FHIR application, fundamentally re-imagining where scheduling and service coordination should occur.
+One of the most significant milestones of last year was the launch of VectorCare’s embedded SMART on FHIR application, fundamentally reimagining where scheduling and service coordination should occur.

 VectorCare is now embedded directly inside the EHR, allowing care teams to request, schedule, and manage services without leaving their native clinical workflow.
-Epic became our first EHR embedded integration, marking a major step toward making patient logistics a first-class capability inside clinical systems and keeping the user 100% inside Epic across the patient's journey.
+Epic became our first EHR embedded integration, marking a major step toward making patient logistics a first-class capability inside clinical systems.

 From within the EHR, teams can now: